Honda says not considering new lending to Takata

-TOKYO Honda Motor Co. said on Monday it was not considering fresh lending to Takata Corp, the auto parts supplier at the center of a global recall over faulty airbag inflators, either on its own or as part of a group of Japanese automakers.
+TOKYO Honda Motor Co.
+(7267.T) said on Monday it was not considering fresh lending to Takata Corp (7312.T), the auto parts supplier at the centre of a global recall over faulty airbag inflators, either on its own or as part of a group of Japanese automakers.

 "We are not considering joint lending (to Takata)," a Honda spokesman said, following a report by Japan's Sankei newspaper that automakers were discussing fresh financial support for the supplier.